tytydraco/yessleep/out/I_let_a_stranger_take_a_picture_of_me.md

 I woke up to a picture message.

 The time on my phone said two.
 Rain pattered the windows.
 Thunder shook the cabinets.
 I looked around and realized I was alone.
-My father had a habit of setting things right at night.

 I opened up the text.

 Emma laid serenely in her white hospital gown.
 Her makeup was done.
 Her eyes were closed.
 A hand held hers tight.
 Another message pinged back immediately after that one.

 Her eyes were open.